ArenKDesai/Aren-s-Notes/Google Cloud Platform (GCP)/Official Certified Professional Machine Learning Engineer Study Guide/Ch8 Model Training and Hyperparameter Tuning.md

 	3. Cloud Dataproc: fully managed and highly scalable service for apache spark/flink/presto and more.
 It has integration with other services like Storage/BigQuery/Bigtable/Logging/Monitoring.
 Connectors that connect to Dataproc include:
 		1. Cloud Storage Connector, which is available by default.
 Helps run Hadoop or Spark jobs directly on data in Cloud Storage
 		2. BigQuery Connector: Enables Spark/Hadoop applications to process data from BigQuery and write to BigQuery.
-		3. BigQuery Spark Connector: Supports reading Google BigQuery tables into Spark DataFrames
+		3. BigQuery Spark Connector: Supports reading Google BigQuery tables into Spark DataFrames, then writing DataFrames back to BigQuery.
+		4. Cloud